 1: noun, brand of travel trailers recognized their rounded and polished aluminum exterior.

-Day 02 : Islamorada / Dive intro / SCUBA
+Day 02 : Dive instruction / SCUBA dive

 Wake up and get ready for a busy day.
-First we will enjoy a delicious Redlands breakfast, and then head to the Florida Keys.
-For the rest of the morning, we will work in the pool for custom introduction dive lessons that will prepare us for the real thing in the afternoon.
+First we grab a delicious Vintage BnB breakfast cooler for the road, and then head to the Florida Keys.
+For the rest of the morning, we will work in the pool for custom introduction dive lessons to prepare us for SCUBA diving that afternoon.

 After lunch, we get on the boat and head out on the ocean, where we will experience SCUBA* diving!
 The world looks different under the ocean, and we will get to be part of the marine ecosystem, swimming among brightly colored fish and delicate coral reefs.